Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

 \subsection{Conservation laws in the tetrad formalism}

-Let us now investigate what kinds of conservation-type relations we can obtain from the effective action $\Gamma[\phi, V, \Omega, B]$.
+Let us now investigate what kinds of conservation-type relations we can obtain from the effective action $\Gamma[\phi, V, \Omega, D]$.
 We take the latter to depend on matter fields $\phi(x)$ which can be taken to be local Lorentz vectors, tensors and spinors.
 In addition the action depends on the tetrad field $V_\mu^{\; A}(x)$ which also replaces the metric everywhere.
-All derivatives of fields are assumed to be fully covariant derivatives $\mathscr{D}_A$ which depend on the spin connection $\Omega_{\mu}^{\phantom{\mu}AB}$ and the Weyl gauge field $B_\mu$.
-When we take the spin connection to be independent of the tetrad and the Weyl gauge field, this is due to the possibility of non-vanishing contorsion.
+All derivatives of fields are assumed to be Lorentz-covariant derivatives $\mathscr{D}_A$ which depend on the spin connection $\Omega_{\mu}^{\phantom{\mu}AB}$.

-Because of relation \eqref{eq:spinConnectionInTermsOfTetrad01} or \eqref{eq:variationSpinConnectionTetrad} the spin connection and can be varied independent of the tetrad and the Weyl gauge field only through a variation of contorsion.
+Because of relation \eqref{eq:spinConnectionInTermsOfTetrad01}, or \eqref{eq:variationSpinConnectionTetrad}, the spin connection and can be varied independent of the tetrad and the Weyl gauge field only through a variation of contorsion.
 Even at vanishing physical torsion and contorsion, it is useful to consider a variation with respect to it.
 This is similar to varying the metric as done in section \eqref{sec:GeneralCoordinateTransformations} even though the latter is subsequently fixed, for example to describe Minkowski space.

 For stationary matter fields $\delta\Gamma/\delta \phi=0$, the variation of the effective action is